parallaxsecond/parsec-book/src/parsec_client/operations/psa_sign_message.md

 ## Specific response status codes

-- `PsaErrorNotPermitted`: The key does not have the `sign_hash` flag, or it does not permit the requested algorithm.
+- `PsaErrorNotPermitted`: The key does not have the `sign_message` flag, or it does not permit the requested algorithm.

 ## Description